jonatlib/sensor-swarm/.junie/guidelines.md

 The device should be debuggable over serial over USB.

+# LLM guidelines

+If the project can't be compiled use `cargo check` to verify what are the compilation errors.

 # Memory Usage Guidelines

 You should use memory tools thoughtfully to enhance conversation continuity and context retention: